victorgomez09/vira/docs/README.md

-# Vira v0.3.0 - Complete ASGI Framework with Advanced Routing
+# virapi v0.3.0 - Complete ASGI Framework with Advanced Routing

-A lightweight, educational ASGI framework built from scratch with FastAPI-style routing.
-Vira provides a clean, modern API for building web applications with decorators, request/response objects, and a powerful modular routing system.
+A lightweight, educational ASGI framework built from scratch with FastAPI-style routing. virapi provides a clean, modern API for building web applications with decorators, request/response objects, and a powerful modular routing system.

 ## Features